 Chamber Singers Compete, Win in Spain

-The ECU Chamber Singers won second place overall in the Grand Prix category at the International Tolosa Choral Contest in Spain and were invited to perform at the Winners Concert on November 3.
+The ECU Chamber Singers won second place overall in the Grand Prix category at the International Tolosa Choral Contest in Spain and were invited to perform at the Winners Concert.

 The singing Pirates won a silver medal in the folklore category and a bronze medal in the polyphony category.
 Both awards included a cash prize.